-In addition to my wrench, spread out among the family there was a screwdriver, some nails, and a tape measure—all totally useful things we wouldn’t have thought to ask for.
+In addition to my wrench, spread out among the family there was a screwdriver, some nails, and a tape measure—all totally useful gift ideas we wouldn’t have thought to ask for.
 The next year, my mom gave us all kitchen stuff, and now we always excitedly wait to find out what useful odds and ends will find their way into our stockings.

 Sometimes the best Christmas gifts are unexpected and unexpectedly utilitarian.
 My mom chose to be practical, and it paid off in a big way.
 Every time I fix something around the house, I think of her generosity.
 But that doesn’t mean a useful gift has to be something like tools; fancy chocolates for a candy lover or pet sitting services for a busy fur mom are just as good.